 To enhance the accuracy of resource planning, resource managers can go beyond simply referencing past projects.
 By leveraging existing data, they can conduct trend analysis—a long-term examination of patterns in resource usage over time to anticipate future demands.

-Trend analysis is particularly effective for organizations experiencing steady growth or cyclical project demand, where continuous improvement plays a key role in optimizing resource forecasting.
+This technique involves analyzing project timelines collectively to uncover recurring trends, shifts in workload, and evolving resource requirements.
+Consequently, trend analysis is particularly effective for organizations experiencing steady growth or cyclical project demand, where continuous improvement plays a key role in optimizing resource forecasting.

 Rolling Forecasts